itsjoshuagraves/ios-grid-system/README.md

 1. Get the files from GitHub or right here at Smashing Magazine.
     a.
 If you’re downloading from Smashing Magazine, unzip the file.
     b.
 If you’re pulling the files from GitHub, you can download a zipped file or clone the repository directly onto your machine.
-Here’s the command you’ll use in the command line: <pre>git@github.com:joshuamauldin/ios-grid-system.git</pre>
+Here’s the command you’ll use in the command line: <pre>git clone git@github.com:joshuamauldin/ios-grid-system.git</pre>
 2. Move your files into the following directory:
     a.
 For Mac users: Applications » Fireworks CS6* » Configuration » Commands
     b.
-For Windows users: (INSERT PATH)
+For Windows users: Local Disk » Program Files (x86) » Adobe » Adobe Fireworks » Configuration » Commands
 3. Open Fireworks and create a new document
     a.
 As previously mentioned, the size doesn’t matter.
 The command will resize your page accordingly.